Dapbler/BGEE-XPSync/xpsync/readme-xpsync.txt

 3c OS X: ????

-Note - if this mod is years old you may want to replace setup-xpsync.exe with a newer version of weinstall.
+Note - if this mod is years old you may want to replace setup-xpsync.exe with a newer version of weidu.
 Pick one up from weidu.org

 =======================================
 * Questions, Issues, fixes and workarounds